 When you get thorough the trial, the crown of life is going to come.
 II Timothy 4, please.

-For I am now ready to be offered, for the time of departure is now at hand.
-(Paul knew this.)
-I fought the good fight, I have finished my course, I have kept the faith.
-Henceforth, there is laid up for me a crown of righteousness, which the Lord, the righteous Judge, shall give to me on that Day, and not only to me, but unto all of them also that loved His appearance.
+II Timothy 4:6-8 For I am now already being poured out as a drink offering, and the time of my departure is at hand.
+[Paul knew this.]
+I have fought the good fight, I have finished the race, I have kept the faith.
+Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only, but to all who have loved His appearing.

-And that's you.
+And that is you.
 You will receive that crown.

 A special meeting will take place.
 Turn over to II Peter 1, please, because I think we should go through this.
-He's talking about all the articles there from verse 3 that pertain to this life and godliness, and precious promises, partakers, and so forth, giving diligence, add to you faith, virtue and knowledge and so forth.
-Then in verse 10 he says....
+He is talking about all the articles there from verse 3 that pertain to this life and godliness, and precious promises, partakers, and so forth, giving diligence, add to you faith, virtue and knowledge and so forth.
+Then in verse 10 he says,

-Wherefore, the rather brethren, give diligence to make your calling and election sure for if you do these things you shall never fail; for so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.
+II Peter 1:10-11 Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble; for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.

 In one of the commentaries that I read, it brought out that this entrance was a victor's gate.
 The victor's gate was never opened, except for the victors.
 So they had the wall.
 They had the games.
 They had all these things, but the victor's gate was opened only for the victors.
 It was a special entrance.
 And a special entrance is going to be made for us.